A site visitor submitted this post, and it represents her experience.

-My husband served in Operation Iraqi Freedom as a combat medic in Ramadi, Iraq 2006-2007.
-Injuries from the blast of an IED mixed with the stress of war, the loss of three soldiers and experiencing the horrors of war, has left me with an empty shell of a man who suffers tremendously from mental wounds.
+My husband served in Operation Iraqi Freedom as a combat medic in Ramadi, Iraq, from 2006-2007.
+Injuries from the blast of an IED, mixed with the stress of war, the loss of three soldiers, and experiencing the horrors of war, have left me with an empty shell of a man who suffers tremendously from mental wounds.

 I wasn’t issued a book from the military – even a book for Dummies would have been nice – upon his return from Iraq.
-Suddenly our world as a family turned upside and has been this way since his deployment ended three years ago.
+Suddenly our world as a family turned upside down, and it has been this way since his deployment ended three years ago.

-However, over the past two years, I realized that there isn’t enough resources or help for any of us in any branch.
-Most resources I came across had scientific jargon no one could understand, and others simply kept rehashing that same material over and over.
+However, over the past two years, I realized that there aren’t enough resources or help for any of us in any branch.
+Most resources I came across had scientific jargon no one could understand, and others repeatedly rehashed that same material.

-I started my blog, “Living With PTSD and TBI” to self-help myself and hopefully to help other spouses understand and validate feelings we have for others who are out there like us.
+I started my blog, “Living With PTSD and TBI” to self-help myself and hopefully to help other spouses understand and validate the feelings we have for others who are out there like us.

-One of the hardest jobs ever is being married to anyone in service, but it becomes even harder when your soldier comes home from war a different man.
+One of the hardest jobs is being married to anyone in service, but it becomes even harder when your soldier comes home from war as a different man.

 More and more, the taboo subject of PTSD (Post Traumatic Stress Disorder) is coming to light with our generation of war.
-History has already taught us a lesson in PTSD with our Vietnam soldiers, but even today some of those veterans still go untreated.
+History has already taught us a lesson in PTSD with our Vietnam soldiers, but even today, some veterans still go untreated.

-Fort Hood is one of those examples, but sensational news portrays PTSD badly because not all of our soldiers are on the verge of going postal.
+Fort Hood is one of those examples, but sensational news portrays PTSD badly because not all our soldiers are on the verge of going postal.

-The military provides us with some resources and education, but not enough when suddenly the spouse becomes the primary caretaker of the suffering soldier.
+The military provides us with some resources and education, but not enough when the spouse suddenly becomes the suffering soldier’s primary caretaker.

-The hardest part on most families is getting to the point of seeking help as a soldier and as a family.
-Then, once all agree help is needed, finding the right resources and actually getting help is a constant uphill road to travel.
+The hardest part for most families is getting to the point of seeking help as a soldier and as a family.
+Then, once all agree help is needed, finding the right resources and getting help is a constant uphill road to travel.

 Am I a professional or PTSD guru?

 Absolutely not!
 I have no fancy medical school degree decorating my wall, nor do I have any past experiences other than dealing with my soldier.
-I can’t give you advice specifically for your family, but can give you tips and advice from our family’s perspective.
+I can’t give you advice specifically for your family, but I can give you tips and advice from our family’s perspective.

-I can validate your feelings as a spouse and sometimes that is more important than any therapy or any book you can purchase off the shelf in the self-help section of the library or bookstore.
+I can validate your feelings as a spouse; sometimes, that is more important than any therapy or book you can purchase off the shelf in the self-help section of the library or bookstore.

-The first piece of advice I can give you as a Combat PTSD spouse, is the “Four L’s” as I call it.
+The first piece of advice I can give you as a Combat PTSD spouse is the “Four L’s,” as I call them.
 This I learned upon welcoming home my soldier and from other PTSD spouses.